jaredboice/daniel-san/README.md

 **Special Adjustments**

-When using timezones or multi-currency conversions, special adjustments take place in the context of the rule.
+When using time zones or multi-currency conversions, special adjustments take place in the context of the rule.

 -   `type: 'MOVE_THIS_PROCESS_DATE_BEFORE_THESE_WEEKDAYS'` _(prepay: move processing before specific weekdays)_
 -   `type: 'MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES' or simply 'PRE_PAY'` _(prepay: move processing before specific dates of the month with an optional weekdays attribute)_